 “These are the Tarantino superstars!” the writer-director cried.
 The audience roared to its feet as already announced Tarantino regular Samuel L. Jackson strode on-stage, script tucked under his arm, all in black with a black straw hat and a cigarette.
 He dominated the proceedings as a pipe-smoking “bald Lee Van Cleef type,” ex-Cavalry major Marquis Warren, who enjoyed fighting for the Union and wiping out “white southern crackers,” but now functions as a bounty hunter who prefers to bring in his quarry dead rather than alive: “I don’t want to work that hard.”
 He’s trying to deliver three frozen white corpses worth $8,000, but has lost his old horse in the snow.
 The first N-word in the script, for those who are counting, said Tarantino, is on page seven.

-Coming to the rescue with a coach and six is his opposite, bounty hunter John “The Hangman” Ruth (a bearded Kurt Russell, channeling John Wayne), who’s shackled to a tough woman prisoner worth $10,000 named Daisy Domergue (Amber Tamblyn), who he wants to see hang in Red Rock.
+Coming to the rescue with a coach and six is his opposite, bounty hunter John “The Hangman” Ruth (Kurt Russell, channeling John Wayne), who’s shackled to a tough woman prisoner worth $10,000 named Daisy Domergue (Amber Tamblyn), who he wants to see hang in Red Rock.
 He likes punching her in the face and calling her “bitch.”

 “When you get to hell, tell them Daisy sent you!” she tells her torturer.